pvial00/QloQ/README.md

 Q'loQ, pronounced cloak is the Klingon High Command's Public Key encryption algorithm adopted from the Human algorithm ZRSA.

 Q'loQ leaves P open to detection but Q it cloaks in shroud of darkness.
 Like ZRSA It is resistant to Fermat's theorem.
+It also introduces the concept of a mask which is a second modulus with which to encrypt with.
+The hope is that the second modulus may close to double the encryption while keeping the key sizes the same.